 - Nausea, vomiting, or diarrhea – particularly when associated with the menstrual period

 - Mood swings and fatigue

 Physical examinations may lead a physician to suspect endometriosis, and ultrasounds or MRIs might identify large endometriotic areas, such as nodules or cysts.
-However, these imaging tests often miss smaller areas, and thus laparoscopy is the only method for a complete confirmation and diagnosis.
+However, these imaging tests usually cannot identify endometriosis or scar tissue; therefore, laparoscopy is the only method for a complete confirmation and diagnosis.
 Laparoscopy also allows for surgical treatment of endometriosis.

 There is no cure for endometriosis; rather, the main goal is to provide pain relief and treat infertility, if present.
 In many patients, menopause (natural or surgical), will abate the process, as the hormones will no longer affect the tissue.
 In women still seeking to become pregnant, treatment is conservative, though it can include surgical removal of the tissue.
 For those who do not wish to become pregnant, treatment includes: